 |Related Careers||Diagnostic Medical Sonographer, MRI Technologist, Neurodiagnostic Technologist, Radiation Therapist, Radiologic Technologist, Surgical Technologist|

 |Technology & Equipment||Radiation Detectors, Liquid Scintillation Counters, CT or CAT Callibration Devices, Medical Radiation Dosimeters|

 Licensing & Certification

-Only those certified by the Nuclear Medicine Certification Board (NMTCB) can become professional nuclear medicine technologists.
-Many state-level licensure bodies, such as the California Department of Public Health – Radiologic Heath Branch, require a passing score as a key element of the certification process.
-In addition, some states require a state-level exam in addition to the national test to meet certification standards.
+Only those certified by the Nuclear Medicine Technology Certification Board (NMTCB) can become professional nuclear medicine technologists.
+Many state-level licensure bodies, such as the California Department of Public Health Radiologic Health Branch, require a passing score as a key element of the certification process.
+In addition, some states require an additional state-level exam to meet certification standards.

-In addition to the NMTCB exam, you must have completed a nuclear medicine degree or appropriate coursework at a school endorsed by the Joint Review Committee on Educational Programs in Nuclear Medicine Technology (JRCNMT).
-You will be required to show your education level in core subjects such as Clinical Procedures, Nuclear Instrumentation, and Radiation Biology.
+In addition to the NMTCB exam, graduates must have completed a nuclear medicine degree or appropriate coursework at a school endorsed by the Joint Review Committee on Educational Programs in Nuclear Medicine Technology (JRCNMT).
+Job applicants may be required to show their education level in core subjects such as clinical procedures, nuclear instrumentation, and radiation biology.

 Finally, it is impossible to be fully licensed as an NMT without significant experience hours.
-Many colleges provide the required 1,300 hours of clinical experience that will qualify you to be certified.
-You will also be required to produce a letter from your university program director (or supervising radiologist) verifying your experiences with core competencies such as in vitro tests, imaging studies, radioactive administration, and blood withdrawal.
+Many colleges provide the required 1,300 hours of clinical experience that will qualify graduates to be certified.
+Graduates will also be required to produce a letter from their university program director (or supervising radiologist) verifying their experiences with core competencies such as in vitro tests, imaging studies, radioactive administration, and blood withdrawal.